James Chi Logo

 Concept 3 screen 4

-Patients crave humanized companionship to fight isolation and make treatment enjoyable.
+🙆 Patients crave humanized companionship

 Key Insight #1: Patients crave humanized companionship to fight isolation